+Questions Areas to consider Evaluation Data Sources

+Indicators/tools (all countries)

+Strategy and Design: Relevance and coherence

-Areas to consider Evaluation Indicators/tools Data Sources (all countries) vance and coherence Evidence of global allocation formula using data to drive changes in Nos of eligible countries and regional allocations.
+Q1: How well is the country envelope allocation mechanism working?
+Consider relevance and coherence of Global allocation model as a mechanism to ensure funds are targeting highest priority countries including via regional allocations, and effectively decentralising allocations and decision making to country level.
+Country allocation model as a mechanism for ensuring performance based and differentiated funding allocations to Cosponsors, based on country needs.
+Evidence of global allocation formula using data to drive changes in Nos of eligible countries and regional allocations.
 Evidence of clear and transparent criteria in use for country allocation decision making between Cosponsors.
 Evidence of performance of country envelope implementation including absorption of funds and reporting, supporting allocation decisions.
 Potential features missing in the design of the country envelope allocation model to achieve the set objectives.
 Indicators Global allocation: changes in No of eligible countries, global country envelope funding levels, regional and country allocations.
 Evidence of alignment of resource allocation to: global guidance country needs (epidemic and response data).
 Use and quality of completed templates based on the guidance.
-KIIs, small group discussions Doc review Online survey assessing perceptions of key respondents Country visits.
+Tools KIIs, small group discussions Doc review Online survey assessing perceptions of key respondents Country visits.
 UNAIDS strategic documents (such as Strategy, UBRAF results reports, presentations and guidance on joint planning and country envelopes, former evaluations).
 UNAIDS allocation data and country envelope expenditure data.
 UNDAF Funding Frameworks of countries visited.
 Country capacity assessments.
 Country Joint Plans on HIV/AIDS and country envelope reports; completed country envelope templates and JPMS reports.
 Minutes from Joint Team meetings.
 Cosponsor wider resources/funds.
+UNAIDS and Cosponsors staff at global, regional and country level.

+Efficiency and effective /eness

+- Indiant • •

-UNAIDS and Cosponsors staff at global, regional and country level. ess Evidence of Cosponsors receiving funds relevant to Division of Labour.
+Q2: How well are the structures and processes to support the implementation of the country envelope model working in practice?
+Consider timeliness, transaction costs, efficiency and learning of: prioritization and use of funding Evidence of Cosponsors receiving funds relevant to Division of Labour.
 Evidence of use of country envelopes to target/map to strategic gaps.
-Evidence of Secretariat coordinating Joint Teams, Joint Plans and country envelopes in timely and effective Indicators Documentary evidence of timely Sec coordination of joint planning and working including for country envelopes.
+Evidence of Secretariat coordinating Joint Teams, Joint Plans and country envelopes in timely Indicators Documentary evidence of timely Sec coordination of joint planning and working including for country envelopes.
 Date of receipt of country envelope funds.
-No of requests and reasons for extension of funds and activities.
-Cosponsor country envelope proposals and budgets.
+No of requests and reasons for Cosponsor country envelope proposals and budgets.
 Joint Plans and progress reports Country envelope guidance documents, and documents from regional processes/reviews.
 Secretariat minutes from Joint Planning sessions and discussions of CE.
-Evidence of global allocation formula using data to drive changes in Nos of eligible countries and regional allocations.
-Evidence of clear and transparent criteria in use for country allocation decision making between Cosponsors.
-Evidence of performance of country envelope implementation including absorption of funds and reporting, supporting allocation decisions.
-Potential features missing in the design of the country envelope allocation model to achieve the set objectives.
-Evidence of use of country envelopes to target/map to strategic gaps.
-Evidence of Secretariat coordinating Joint Teams, Joint Plans and country envelopes in timely envelopes in timely Evidence of global allocation formula using data to drive changes in Nos of eligible countries and regional allocations.
-Evidence of clear and transparent criteria in use for country allocation decision making between Cosponsors.
-Evidence of performance of country envelope implementation including absorption of funds and reporting, supporting allocation decisions.
-Potential features missing in the design of the country envelope allocation model to achieve the set objectives.
-Evidence of Cosponsors receiving funds relevant to Division of Labour.
-Evidence of selignment of resource allocation to: global guidance country needs (epidemic and response data).
-Use and quality of completed templates based on the guidance.
-Tools KIIs, small group discussions Doc review Online survey assessing perceptions of key respondents Country visits.
-Evidence of Cosponsors receiving funds relevant to Division of Labour.
-Evidence of use of country envelopes to target/map to strategic gaps.
-Evidence of Secretariat coordinating Joint Teams, Joint Plans and country envelopes in timely envelopes in timely per six months.